Why DVD Infinity?

 minor colour and exposure correction

-burnt frames and excessive camera shake cut out
+burnt film frames and excessive camera shake cut out

 completely blank, black or white frames cut out